Rex Sterling

 Rex Sterling is a fictional character from The Young and the Restless, an American soap opera on the CBS network.
 He was portrayed by Quinn Redeker from July 1987 to the character's exit in December 1994.
 He reprised the role in July 2004 for a one-episode guest appearance.

 Casting

 Redeker signed on to portray Rex on The Young and the Restless just before departing his role of Alex Marshall on Days of Our Lives, where he last aired on July 23, 1987.
 Previously, he portrayed Nick Reed, the abusive father of Nikki Newman (Melody Thomas Scott), for five weeks in 1979.

-Redeker portrayed the role from July 1987 to the character's death onscreen in December 1994.
+Redeker portrayed the role from July 1987 to the character's death in December 1994; prior to his exit, Redeker had been demoted to recurring status.
 A year prior to his exit, Redeker was vocal in his lack of screen time.
 The character and actor's exit left a large hole, with his co-star Jeanne Cooper (who played his widow Katherine Chancellor) stating: "When Rex died, I didn't want to go onto my set for two months.
 I was depressed for two months after he died."
 Redeker reprised the role on July 6, 2004, when he reappeared to an inebriated Katherine.